 The idea of an ecosystem has multiple products or services in any business line together with an evolved community.
 Apple, Microsoft, Facebook, or Google are the best examples of an ecosystem because they do not focus on just a single product or service but focus on many other products related to their business.
 The Ascending Transaction Model (ATM) is a business model that relies on the mentioned ecosystem.

 For example, Apple provided products like iPhone, I-watch, iPods, MacBook etc. Facebook provides many product services like Ad sales, paid marketing and paid promotions that most people buy without hesitation.
 Same way Google has many benefits, like giving space for data, Google docs., Google Playstore, Google Gmail, Google Maps, and Google Drive.
 All these services or products generate revenue separately against each service or product.
 That is the only reason for their popularity around the globe.
-In other words, the more products or services, the more complete the ecosystem and more profits are generated.
+In other words, the more products or services, the more complete the ecosystem and the more profits are generated.

 On the customer side, it is also a win situation since it is cheaper to add one more service or product due to the connectivity with the already-using infrastructure.
 In a nutshell, you can say that the more products, the more benefits.
 Since the customers are stuck on one product, cross-selling is likely, and the barriers to changing to another supplier are high.